Ravenking7675/Syncopy/README.md

 #### Linux users :
 1. Open a terminal in the extracted folder.
 2. Run `./syncope`

+> You might have to install crontab before executing this file

 >Tip : Copy syncope to any of your $PATH to execute the application from any directory